-Applications will be evaluated in terms of the overall hydrographic and/or offshore surveying competence, taking into account the candidate's relevant academic qualifications and practical experience.
+Applications will be evaluated in terms of the overall hydrographic and/or offshore surveying competence, considering the candidate's relevant academic qualifications and practical experience.

 Figure 3 provides a general overview of the submission process by a candidate.

 Figure 3: General Overview of the Application Process